Hybrid vs Innerspring Mattress – Which One Is Best?

 What’s the difference between hybrid and innerspring mattresses?

-The biggest difference is the amount of cushioning.
-Hybrid mattresses include a coil layer topped with multiple transition and comfort layers.
+The biggest difference is typically the amount of cushioning.
+Hybrid mattresses have a coil layer topped with multiple transition and comfort layers.
 The coil system in an innerspring mattress is a primary component and is covered by a thinner layer of softer material for an overall firmer feel.

 This means hybrid beds generally offer better contouring for side sleepers, and innerspring beds tend to have more bounce for folks who switch between sleeping positions at night.